pcengines/apu2-documentation/docs/debug/mpcie1_mpcie2_ethernet_card.md

 	+--------------------+--------------+
 ```

+## Solution of the problems

+Changing the value from `0xA` to `0xF` of the part of variable named `data`
+(showed under the following [line](https://github.com/pcengines/coreboot/blob/coreboot-4.0.x/src/mainboard/pcengines/apu2/romstage.c#L132))
+fixed the problems described in this file.
+This modification enables the clock
+regardless of the `CLKREQ` line state.

 ## Mini PCI-Express Dual Gigabit Ethernet Controller Card elements

 On a board are located PCI bridge [ASMedia Technology Inc. Device 1182](http://www.asmedia.com.tw/eng/e_show_products.php?cate_index=112&item=134) and 2 Ethernet